Bernard Trevisan

+Bernardo was in contact with the Archbishop of Trier, Kuno II von Falkenstein, and moved to live in Stolzenfels Castle, owned by the archbishopric and located on the banks of the Rhine, a few kilometres from the county of Aremberg, of which he was the titular lord.
+According to the chronicle of his death, in this luxurious place he had a scriptorium and gathered alchemists from all over Europe.
+Peter IV's letter confirms this information that Bernardo lived in the Electorate of Trier with 26 other alchemists.

+News about Bernardo reached the Aragonese court through the court travelling with King Peter's new wife, Violante de Bar (1365-1431).
+The Duchy of Bar was a state of the Holy Roman Empire bordering the territories and bishoprics controlled by the Grafschaft Mark.
+The Aragonese court suddenly saw an influx of German silversmiths and goldsmiths from the same north-western area of the Holy Roman Empire, such as Colí de Namur, Teodoric de la Vort, Consolí Blanc and Hans Tramer.
+Many also worked for Charles II of Navarre.
+We also have people with other court positions concentrated in the same period, such as Daniel de Bruyn, Johan de Constança, Huynquí d'Estrasburg and Renaquí d'Alamanya.

+In 1387, the new king John sent his father-in-law Robert, Duke of Bar, another request for information:

+“…entés que en Alamanya ha vengut dies ha un hom quis apella Maestre Bernart, qui té fort gran stat e fa moltes e grans maravelles e fa sa aturada en la Ciutat de Trebes, o de Mayenca, pregantuos car pare quens en scrivats lo fet de la veritat largament si es ver o no e que es dell ne de sos afers con en moltes e diverses maneres se compte”.

 Biography

 The fictional Bernard Trevisan began his career as an alchemist at the age of fourteen.
 He had his family's permission, as they also desired to increase their wealth.
 He first worked with a monk of Cîteaux named Gotfridus Leurier.
 They attempted for eight years to fashion the Philosopher's stone out of hen eggshells and egg yolk purified in horse manure.

-He is believed to have been influential on the work of Gilles de Rais in the 1430s.

 He then worked with minerals and natural salts using distillation and crystallization methods borrowed from Jabir ibn Hayyan and Muhammad ibn Zakariya al-Razi.
 When these failed he turned to vegetable and animal material, finally using human blood and urine.
 He gradually sold his wealth to buy secrets and hints towards the stone, most often from swindlers.
 He traveled all over the known world, including the Baltics, Germany, Spain, France, Vienna, Egypt, Palestine, Persia, Greece, Turkey, and Cyprus, to find hints left by past alchemists.
 His health had been deteriorating, most likely from the fumes he had created with his alchemy.
 He retired to the Island of Rhodes, still working on the Philosopher's stone until his death in 1490.